The image gallery displays robots built using this platform. Description:

 PWM Motor Controller 16A 5.5-30V (Qty 4).
 One per motor.

 Interstate 12 Volt 7.2 Ah Sealed Lead Acid Battery (SLA) (different batteries can be selected in the options below).
+(LiPo batteries do not have low voltage protection circuits.
+Consult LiPo product page for important information).

 An upper deck. (if you don't want the upper deck, you can remove it in the options below).